Pinewood Studios: Pinewood Iskandar Malaysia Studios

 Pinewood Iskandar Malaysia Studios is a studio complex located at a 20 ha site in Iskandar Puteri, Johor, managed by The Pinewood Studios Group.
 It targets the Asia-Pacific region.
 Pinewood Shepperton plc entered into a strategic agreement with Khazanah Nasional Berhad, the investment holding arm of the Government of Malaysia in connection with the development of a new film and television studio facility in Iskandar Malaysia.
-Heavy investment is pouring into the region, providing necessary funds for infrastructure projects and large business developments.

 Construction began towards the end of 2010, with completion expected by the end of 2012.
-The state-of-the-art facilities being built as part of the studio complex include 9300 m2 of film stages, ranging from 1400 m2 to 2800 m2.
+The facilities being built as part of the studio complex include 9300 m2 of film stages, ranging from 1400 m2 to 2800 m2.
 The first two at 1400 m2 while the other two at 1900 m2.
-The biggest stage at 2800 m2 will have a water tank for productions that require work on or under water.[1]
+The biggest stage at 2800 m2 will have a water tank for productions that require work on or under water.
 There are 2 TV studios, each at 1100 m2.

 In July 2019, Pinewood Iskandar Malaysia Studios was rebranded to Iskandar Malaysia Studios and the affiliation with Pinewood Shepperton plc ended.